 - a.
-"Software" specially designed or modified for the "development", "production" or "use" of equipment, materials or "software", specified by the Munitions List; - b.
+"Software" specially designed or modified for any of the following: - 1.
+"Development", "production", operation or maintenance of equipment specified by the Munitions List; - 2.
+"Development" or "production" of materials specified by the Munitions List; or - 3.
+"Development", "production", operation or maintenance of "software" specified by the Munitions List. - b.
 Specific "software", other than that specified by 2-21.a., as follows: - 1.
 "Software" specially designed for military use and specially designed for modelling, simulating or evaluating military weapon systems; - 2.
 "Software" specially designed for military use and specially designed for modelling or simulating military operational scenarios; - 3.
 "Software" for determining the effects of conventional, nuclear, chemical or biological weapons; - 4.
-"Software" specially designed for military use and specially designed for Command, Communications, Control and Intelligence (C3I) or Command, Communications, Control, Computer and Intelligence (C4I) applications; - c.
-"Software", not specified by 2-21.a., or 2-21.b., specially designed or modified to enable equipment not specified by the Munitions List to perform the military functions of equipment specified by the Munitions List.
+"Software" specially designed for military use and specially designed for Command, Communications, Control and Intelligence (CI) or Command, Communications, Control, Computer and Intelligence (CI) applications; - c.
+"Software", not specified by 2-21.a. or 2-21.b., specially designed or modified to enable equipment not specified by the Munitions List to perform the military functions of equipment specified by the Munitions List.